Army Reserve Officer presents “medical care in a radioactive environment” to NATO members

 |0

-This work, Army Reserve Officer presents “medical care in a radioactive environment” to NATO members [Image 4 of 4], by CPT Eliot Fletcher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Officer presents “medical care in a radioactive environment” to NATO members, by SPC RONALD BELL, LTC Kristin Porter and MAJ Sherrain Reber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army Reserve Officer presents “medical care in a radioactive environment” to NATO members

 LEAVE A COMMENT